 - Check that the Categories are present and correct

-- Check that prices are visible in Calculation dialog
+- Check that prices are visible in the Calculation dialog

 - Use order export functionality in the Calculation dialog.
 Do a quick check for making sure the export works fine